Pawmetto Lifeline Foster Program

 Pets end up in shelters and rescues because their relationship with their former humans was somehow broken.
 Sometimes this occurs through some tragedy that separated them from a loving home.
 However, sometimes it happens because the pets were not trained or well managed.

 All Pawmetto Lifeline foster parents are required to have a completed application on file.
 Click here to complete our foster application.
 Once the application has been completed you will be contacted to answer additional questions or with the training dates.
-Training only takes an hour and gives you information on who to call if there is an emergency, how you receive your supplies, what happens when you pick up a pet, etc.
+Training only takes 2 hours and gives you information on who to call if there is an emergency, how you receive your supplies, what happens when you pick up a pet, etc.

 A foster will give temporary housing to a Pawmetto Lifeline animal in need.
 You are able to foster kitten, puppies, dogs or cats.
 The Foster Team works hard to match you with a pet that best fits your home.
 Many people like to have big dogs only or perhaps you only want new moms with a litter of kittens; we do our best to accommodate your needs, but encourage you to try and help as many kinds of animals as possible.